atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

 "Keep track of all the stuff you do to take a system from 'bare metal' to 'doing its job'." - Adam Jacob, Web Operations (O'Reilly, 2010)

-* Wiki notes, copy/paste
+* Sharepoint documentation, copy/paste
-* Scripting, ssh-in-a-for-loop
+* Kickstart scripts, or script and loop methodology.
 * Automation frameworks

 .notes Using an automated framework is why we're all here, after all.